 Thus, if you want to exchange cash for an entire quarter roll, you’ll need $10 in cash.
 Of course, you can ask for less than that, it just makes thing easier when your request is in $10 increments.

 If you are not a customer, you might be met with some resistance for your request.
-For example, some banks like Bank of America might be hesitant to honor request and say something like “we don’t exchange money here” (because what kind of financial institution would do something of the sort, right?)
+For example, some banks might be hesitant to honor your request and say something like “we don’t exchange money here” (because what kind of financial institution would do something of the sort, right?).